paths-erc/atlas/src/components/Intro/manuscripts/manuscripts.md

 -	Codices from Antinoopolis
 -	Parchment codices from the Monastery of the Archangel Michael near Phantoou
 -	Parchment codices from the Monastery of Saint Macarius in the Wādī al-Naṭrūn
-- Parchment codices from the Monastery of Saint Macarius in the Wādī al-Naṭrūn
 - Papyrus fragments from Diospolis Mikra (Huw) kept at the Pierpont Morgan Library

 **PAThs** takes advantage of the invaluable data contained in the Corpus dei [Manoscritti Copti Letterari](http://www.cmcl.it/), used as a solid foundation to build a new database, that will represent a change of perspective in the study of Coptic literature.
 In the immediate future **PAThs** and CMCL will be kept synchronised, while in the longer term **PAThs** is meant to inherit fully the mission of the CMCL.